Table of Contents

 - Proprietary Blend

-With 50 servings for only $36.80 (74 cents per serving), Cobra Labs offers the cheapest pre-workout product on our list.
+With 50 servings for only $36.80 (74 cents per serving), Cobra Labs (now JNX Sports) offers the cheapest pre-workout product on our list.
 That doesn’t mean that it packs less of a punch than some of the more expensive brands, though!

 It contains 155 mg of caffeine per serving, which is a considerable proportion of your recommended daily intake and means that one scoop should be more than enough to improve alertness and energize you for any workout!